Alltagsküche

 🛠️ Troubleshooting

-How do I avoid bratwurst bursting during cooking?
+How do I stop bratwurst from bursting in the pan?

-What if my vegetables are too soft or mushy?
+What can I do if the vegetables are too soft?

 💡 Tips and Variations